Showcase Terms And Conditions

 The showcase processes are meant to be fun, educational, supportive, and helpful to all participating artists.

-The Battle of the Teal staff and volunteers, including but not limited to Executive Team, Advisory Board, Adjudication Panel, Art Network (collectively called the “Battle of the Teal Team”), will do their best to:
+The Battle of the Teal staff and volunteers, including but not limited to the Executive Team, Advisory Board, Adjudication Panel, and Art Network (collectively called the “Battle of the Teal Team”), will do their best to:

 • Create a welcoming and educational environment for all applicants